-Merck’s press release announced positive data from the KEYNOTE-826 trial investigating pembrolizumab plus chemotherapy with or without bevacizumab for patients with cervical cancer.
+Results from the phase 3 KEYNOTE-826 trial show a significant survival benefit with pembrolizumab plus chemotherapy with or without bevacizumab in most patient subgroups with persistent, recurrent, or metastatic cervical cancer.

 Patients with advanced human papillomavirus 16–positive cervical cancer appear to benefit from treatment with VB10.16 and atezolizumab.

 Patients with persistent, recurrent or metastatic cervical cancer whose tumors express PD-L1 can receive treatment with pembrolizumab plus chemotherapy with or without bevacizumab following approval by the European Commission.